Use our free online life balance wheel to do a wheel of life assessment to help you restore the balance in your life

 How much do you contribute to the world?
 Are you satisfied with your contribution?

 Do you appreciate what you have and give thanks for the small things in your life?
+Is gratitude something you think about on a daily basis?

 Do you have enough happiness and joy in your life?